franklindyer/flashcards/docs/help.md

 # Flashcards controls

+- Type your guess at the answer in the text box.
 - Press `Enter` to submit your answer.
 - Press `Up Arrow` to mark a card as correct, overriding a previous incorrect answer.
 - Press `Down Arrow` to skip a card and receive a new one, ignoring any previous answer.